-Degrees of User Involvement: As data relaying vehicles in our IoT scenario are not owned by the operator but by private users, the assisted connectivity option requires certain levels of user involvement.
-In this article, we study two different types of such engagement in the characteristic urban IoT deployment:

-User Involvement Type 1: In this case, some of the driving vehicles share their communication capabilities and, if in close proximity, can opportunistically forward the IoT traffic from the machines to the application server.
+- 3) Degrees of user involvement: As relaying vehicles in our IoT scenario are not owned by the operator but by the private users, the assisted connectivity option requires certain levels of user involvement.
+In this article, we study two different types of such engagement in the characteristic urban IoT deployment: - User involvement Type 1.
+In this case, some of the driving vehicles share their communication capabilities and, if in close proximity, can opportunistically forward the IoT traffic from the machines to the application server.
 The deployed machines compare the connection quality to the BS with that to the nearest vehicle that is willing to assist, and transmit their subsequent update over a better channel.
 In particular, the signal strength of the received beacon has been considered here as the selection criterion.
-In its turn, the assisting vehicle relays thus received IoT data to the application server over its on-board communication equipment.

-User Involvement Type 2: As user involvement Type 1 does not affect the vehicle mobility patterns, it can only offer opportunistic gains.
-In contrast, user involvement Type 2 suggests the car owner to temporarily park the vehicle close to the cluster of machines suffering from inadequate connection quality.
-For instance, the car owner may be offered as a reward a discounted parking permit in the said location (or free charging time in the case of an electric vehicle).
-Accordingly, conforming vehicles are placed next to the centers of device clusters and start continuously forwarding the IoT data from the machines to the application server.
-As a result, a link with better quality can be made available to the machines for longer intervals of time.
-However, user involvement Type 2 may require humans to deviate from their intended mobility patterns and corresponding sources of motivation should thus be provided.
+In its turn, the assisting vehicle relays thus received IoT data to the application server over its on-board communication equipment. - User involvement Type 2.
+As the user involvement Type 1 does not affect the vehicle mobility patterns, it can only offer opportunistic gains.
+On the contrary, the user involvement Type 2 suggests the car owner to temporarily park the vehicle close to the cluster of machines suffering from inadequate connection quality.
+For instance, the car owner may be offered as a reward a discounted parking permit in the said location (or free charging time in case of an electric vehicle).
+In this case, conforming vehicles are placed next to the centers of device clusters and start continuously forwarding the IoT data from the machines to the application server.
+Accordingly, a link with a better quality can be made available to the machines for longer intervals of time.
+However, the user involvement Type 2 may require humans to deviate from their intended mobility patterns and the corresponding sources of motivation should thus be provided.

-The achievable performance gains in terms of a machine's energy efficiency for both types of user involvement are reported below, while a discussion on the nature and the origins of user involvement follows that.
+The achievable performance gains in terms of machine's energy efficiency for both types of user involvement are reported in subsection V-A, while a discussion on the nature and the origins of user involvement is offered in subsection V-B.

-BENEFITS AND NATURE OF USER INVOLVEMENT
+V. BENEFITS AND NATURE OF USER INVOLVEMENT